joembedded/JesFs/README.md

 [Image: Radiocontrolli.com offers a very compact CC1310F module with 2MB Flash]

-My daily work is the IoT.
+My daily work ist the IoT.
 Because I did not find any really practical solution, I decided to create my own one.
 “Robustness”, “Security” and “Small Footprint” were my design constraints.